Fine-Tuning Costs Comparison - Train Your Own AI

 Failed Experiments

-Plan for 3-5 training runs before landing on a configuration that works.
+Plan for 3-5 training runs before landing on a working configuration.
 That means your actual training cost is 3-5x the single-run estimate.
 Hyperparameter sweeps over learning rate, LoRA rank, and epoch count add up fast.
 Together AI and Fireworks charge per token processed, so every abandoned run still hits your bill.

 Inference Cost Multipliers

 Fine-tuned models on OpenAI cost more to run than base models.
-GPT-4.1 base inference is $2/1M input, but fine-tuned GPT-4.1 inference jumps to $3/1M input - a 50% premium.
-Google doesn't charge this premium: tuned Gemini 2.0 Flash inference stays at the same $0.15/$0.60 as the base model.
-This ongoing inference premium can dwarf the one-time training cost for high-volume production workloads.
+GPT-4.1 base inference is $2/1M input, but fine-tuned GPT-4.1 inference runs $3/1M - a 50% premium.
+Google doesn't apply this markup: tuned Gemini 2.0 Flash inference stays at $0.15/$0.60, identical to the base model.
+For high-volume production workloads, that ongoing inference premium can exceed the one-time training cost in a few weeks.

 Storage and Checkpoints

-Self-hosted training generates checkpoint files at every evaluation step.
+Self-hosted training produces checkpoint files at every evaluation step.
 A 70B model checkpoint occupies roughly 140GB uncompressed.
 Five checkpoints from a single run means 700GB of storage.
-Cloud storage at $0.023/GB/month (AWS S3 standard) adds $16/month per run's worth of checkpoints - small individually, but it builds up across experiments.
+Cloud storage at $0.023/GB/month (AWS S3 standard) adds $16/month per run's worth of checkpoints - small on its own, but building up across experiments.

 OpenAI Data Sharing Discount